Developer Guide

 - As the user would usually appreciate the ability to search by other fields such as by

-command search through all the fields of the guests.
+room, it is appropriate to make thefindcommand search through all the fields of the guests.

 Aspect: Only matching full keywords